-31st December 2018.
-Vol.96.
-No 24 © 2005 - ongoing JATIT & LLS
+15th February 2019.
+Vol.97.
+No 3 © 2005 - ongoing JATIT & LLS

-Subjective norm is found to affect users' intention to play online games [13].
-Subjective norm, group norm and social identity were included as the determinants of user desire and intention [23].
 Subjective norm reflects the effect of significant others' opinions on a user's behavior.
 Zhou et al. [22] suggest that if an individual or group that has a strong influence on him or her is invited to participate in an online community, then the individual will participate in the community even if the group does not have a positive perception.
 In other words, as the activities taking place within the group are diversified, the influence of the other person is stronger than the will of the individual himself / herself.